 So if Australian stores charge fitting fees, they will lose even more customers, simply because people like to shop around for the best bargains and will not tolerate having to pay a fitting fee and losing it if they decide to shop elsewhere.
 Just like the campaign by large retailers to have GST imposed on on-line sales backfired so badly, stores that charge fitting fees are going to suffer a drastic decline in sales.

 Jewellers are notorious for hiking up prices to ridiculous levels.
-For instance, a woman in Sydney used to fly from Sydney to Hong Kong to buy cultured pearls for $100 per 40cm strand.
-She sold the finished strings of pearls to jewellers for around $400, which factored in the airfare, accommodation in Hong Kong and the laborious work of rethreading them onto expensive silk strands and putting on a fancy marcasite and silver clasp.
-Imagine her amazement when she saw strings of pearls that she wholesaled at $400 in the windows of Sydney jewellers for $2500 to over $3000.
+For instance, I was involved in an antiques and collectables business that also dealt in jewellery.
+I used to fly from Sydney to Hong Kong to buy cultured pearls for $100 per 40cm strand.
+Those strings of pearls were sold to jewellers for around $400, which factored in the airfare, accommodation in Hong Kong and the laborious work of rethreading them onto pearl thread and putting on fancy marcasite and silver clasps.
+Those same $100 strings of pearls that were wholesaled at $400 were in the windows of Sydney jewellers for $2500 to over $4000, depending on the diameter of the pearls.

 In December 2011, I wanted to purchase a Casio Pro-Trek PRG-200T Triple-sensor watch with titanium bracelet.
 I went to a few major retailers and one small watch shop in a shopping centre.
 The price quoted for this particular watch was $750.
 So I decided to check the prices on-line.